opensourcewebsite-org/opensourcewebsite-org/README.md

 We promote a free society where everyone can participate in decision-making through electronic voting and where open source guarantees data security.

 We welcome everyone who shares our mission and is ready to contribute to the development of the community - developers, activists, volunteers, employees, partners, sponsors.
 Join us and together we will create our future!

-Welcome to our website https://opensourcewebsite.org and telegram bot https://t.me/opensourcewebsite_bot.

 The repository is a part of the [OpenSourceWebsite Organization](https://github.com/opensourcewebsite-org).
 This project and everyone participating in it is governed by the [Code of Conduct](CODE_OF_CONDUCT.md).